harshdevcode/Blogs-Project/posts/wordpress-single-sign-on-sso-integration-for-education-and-lms.md

 To add to this, online learning through college and university WordPress website portals has become common.
 Users need to remember passwords for the online learning portals as well.

-The solution for this problem is Single Sign On(SSO) for education portals, where a single password gives access to multiple portals.
-Students, Teachers, and Admins can log in using the same single username and password.
+The solution to this challenge is implementing Single Sign-On (SSO) for educational portals.
+SSO enables users to access multiple portals using a single set of credentials.
+This means that students, teachers, and administrators can log in with a single username and password across various platforms.

+To achieve this, our [WordPress SSO plugin](https://wordpress.org/plugins/miniorange-login-with-eve-online-google-facebook/) can be utilized to set up SSO on your website, leveraging providers supporting OAuth/OpenID protocols.
+Implementing [WordPress SSO](https://plugins.miniorange.com/wordpress-sso) streamlines the login process and enhances user experience by reducing the burden of managing multiple passwords.

 ### Why integrate SSO for Education into school and college websites? {#integrate-sso-for-education}